Ciara Grant (footballer, born 1993): Sion Swifts

 After a period away from football while she completed her medical studies, Grant joined Sion Swifts in their 2019 Women's Premiership campaign.

 Shelbourne

 Grant joined Shelbourne for the delayed and truncated 2020 Women's National League season.
 In 2021 Grant helped Shelbourne win the Women's National League title.
 She also scored in the 2021 FAI Women's Cup Final, which Shelbourne lost 3–1 to Wexford Youths.

 Rangers

 Grant joined Rangers on 28 January 2022.
 The six-month contract was Grant's first full-time professional deal, and made her the first Republic of Ireland international to sign for Rangers since Alex Stevenson in 1932.
 She helped Rangers finish the league season unbeaten and win their first ever Scottish Women's Premier League title.

 Hearts

 In June 2022 Grant agreed a transfer to Heart of Midlothian.
 She signed a one-year contract with an option for a further year, becoming only Hearts' second ever full-time professional female player after Emma Brownlie who signed the previous day.
+According to Grant, her relationship with head coach Eva Olid deteriorated badly towards the end of the 2023-24 season, leading to Grant's departure from the club shortly afterwards.

+Hibernian

+Grant left Hearts to join Edinburgh rivals Hibernian in June 2024, signing a one-year contract.